Youth Mentoring Program

 Refugee Resettlement Services

-In fiscal year 2013, CCA resettled 274 refugees from 10 different countries.
+In fiscal year 2014, CCA resettled 256 refugees from different countries around the world.

 Catholic Charities Atlanta provides Refugee Resettlement Services to refugee families arriving in the Atlanta area.
 The extensive resettlement services are designed to aide refugees to become self-sufficient as soon as possible.
 Our staff offers employment services and case management in over 17 different languages.